 With access to the world wide web, La Conçon, would have always look her glamorous self.
 All she would have had to do is visit an online wig boutique and order stunning human hair or synthetic fiber wigs.
 Whether she bought Jon Renau wigs via ElegantWigs, Raquel Welch wigs or Gabor wigs, La Conçon would always look the elegant exquisite madam that she was in her younger days.
 I expect La Conçon would have particularly enjoy some of the more glamorous styles of Raquel Welch wigs which really do appeal to the bigger than life, movie star image La Conçon was known for.

 Her American grandson proudly points to his heritage and the unusual coincidences that lead to his career as an attorney.
-La Conçon would have been amazed at the legitimacy of his chosen field as a truck accident lawyer, especially given the troubles she faced with the post war legal environment that cause her so much grief.
-Jean Claude Maison helped to create one of the first websites in New Mexico touting the services of a truck accident attorney, serving injured victims of road accidents involving commercial trucks.
-Over time, his career involved several different lawfirms, but each relied on his internet expertise – at each firm, he became an expert at creating a website for New Mexico truck accident lawyer services.
+La Conçon would have been amazed at the legitimacy of his chosen field as a maritime accident lawyer, especially given the troubles she faced with the post war legal environment that cause her so much grief.
+Jean Claude Maison helped to create one of the first websites in Louisiana touting the services of a Baton Rouge law firm serving injured victims of accidents involving commercial vessels and rigs.
+Over time, his career involved several different law firms, but each relied on his internet expertise – at each firm, he became an expert at designing and managing high performing websites.
 La Conçon is present to this day on his wall in the form of a gold framed newspaper clipping celebrating her fame.

 Unfortunately the internet had not yet been invented during her lifetime.
 Although the times have changed as has New Orleans, gambling, brothels, music, and good food are still part of the New Orleans scene.